nearform/mira/CONTRIBUTING.md

 Each release consists of three steps:

-1. Update the package version and commit it to the repository.
+1. Update the auto-generated documentation and package version, then commit them to the repository.
 2. Tag the package version commit with the same version number.
 3. Publish the new version of the package to NPM Packages.

 At the end of the release, there should be a commit on `master` tagged with the package version, and the package is published to the NPM packages repository in this git repository.

-### 1. Update the Package Version
+### 1. Update the Package Version and Documentation

 Ensure you are on the `master` branch, have pulled the latest version, and there are no outstanding changes.